Professional genealogical research

 Hard problems, that’s what I do best.

 I can write a narrative ascending genealogy, starting with you (or another person you designate) and work backwards in time, generation-by-generation, family-by-family.
 I first establish all the relevant genealogical facts, births, marriages and deaths, using the best-available sources, then search for additional biographical information about the person, from newspaper archives, town and county histories, town directories, property records, court records, etc. I then interpret it all in the context of the time and place and write it up in a standard genealogical format, creating a one-of-a-kind tribute to your ancestors, an heirloom that you and your family will treasure.

 Confirm family legends

-You know the story, as told to you by a grandfather or grandaunt, that one of your ancestors was a Hessian soldier who deserted, or was a French Huguenot, or was a Cherokee Princess, or came over on the Mayflower, or was related to some famous person.
+You know the story, as told to you by a grandfather or grandaunt, that one of your ancestors was a Hessian soldier who deserted, or was a French Huguenot, or was a Cherokee Princess, or came over on the Mayflower, or was related to some other famous person.
 These stories are not always true, of course, but often there is a kernel of truth to the story.
 I can help you find the real story behind your family legend and help you find your true ancestry.